 - Required fees.

-- Applicants who have not completed their training must submit a letter from their Program Director verifying the completion date of an AOA-approved residency training program.
+- Applicants who have not completed their training must have their Program Director submit a letter of completion directly to the board noting their training dates and training complete date.

 All cancellations must be made in writing.
 Exam cancellations received 30 days or more prior to the exam date will be refunded less a $500 cancellation fee.
 No refunds will be issued for cancellations received within 30 days of the exam date.